 6. During your meeting with the guide, you will both discuss whether the classroom is a good fit for your child and your goals for your child’s development.
 When parent and guide agree that the relationship is a good fit and the child has a strong likelihood for successfully assimilating into the classroom community, the school will extend an invitation for your child to enroll.

-7. You will then fill out our enrollment forms and return them to the school office.
+7. You will then fill out our enrollment forms and return them to the school online.

 The Portland Montessori School admits students of any race, color, sexual orientation, national origin, religious and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the School.
 The Portland Montessori School does not discriminate on the basis of race, color, sexual orientation, national origin, religious and ethnic origin in the administration of its educational policies, admission policies and other school-administered policies.